Frequently asked questions

 A few local authorities and housing agencies have set up demonstration sites to provide people with opportunities to see and try assistive technology devices and get information and advice from professional staff about what might suit them best.
 To find out if there are any demonstration sites in your area, please contact your local authority social care services or housing department .

 Disabled and Independent Living Centres also provide information and advice on general assistive equipment and can demonstrate a variety of products, some of which may be helpful for people with dementia.
-Please visit the Assist UK website to search for your nearest centre.
-You will need to make an appointment before you visit.

 What do I do with equipment when I no longer need it?